|

 Lord Seton’s gallant rescue of Queen Mary from her captivity in Lochleven Castle

-After her escape she rested for several days at his castle of Niddry; and it is
+and after her escape she rested for several days at Niddry; and it is

 of her stay there, to give time for her adherents to assemble under the